An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Proposed Method

 \subsection{Main Algorithm}

-As discussed above, there are major limitations in a naive implementation of the FW framework for solving \eqref{eq:bilevel} which makes the method in \eqref{alg:FW-direct} impractical.
-To propose a practical conditional gradient-based method we revisit the problem's structure.
+As discussed above, there are major limitations in a naive implementation of a first-order method for solving \eqref{eq:bilevel}.
+To propose a practical conditional gradient-based method, we revisit the problem's structure.
 In particular, the gradient of the single-level problem in \eqref{eq:v_def} can be rewritten as follows